Christianthean/Chinook-SQL-Analysis/README.md

 ## ⚙️ How to Reproduce

-1. Download and install a SQL database (MySQL, PostgreSQL, or SQLite).
+1. Download and install a SQL database (MySQL).
 2. Import the `Chinook_MySql.sql` script into your database.
 3. Run the queries provided in the `queries/` folder.
-4. Explore the generated visualizations inside the `screenshots/` folder.
+4. Explore the generated visualizations inside the `imgage/` folder.

 ---